syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 >**NOTE**
 * In the Year, Decade, and Century views, you can select the cells, only when the `AllowViewNavigation` property is set to false.
-* In this scenario, the `selection changed` callback will return the first date of the month, year, decade or century of the selected cell.
+* In this scenario, the `selection changed` event will return the first date of the month, year, decade or century of the selected cell.
 Eg:
 * In the year view, when the Dec month cell is selected then the selected date value will be 01-12-2022.
 * In the decade view, when the (2022) year cell is selected then the selected date value will be 01-01-2022.